Resignation Letter Due to Travelling Abroad (14 Samples)

 Format in a proper way

 Properly formatting your letter of resignation helps with readability and overall professionalism.
 Make sure you enter spaces between the header, body, and conclusion to make it easy to read.
 The letter should not be more than one page, and the font size should be between 10 and 12 points.
-Use the traditional font style such as Time News Roman, and align your document with the left alignment.
+Use the traditional font style, such as Times New Roman, and align your document with the left alignment.
 The goal is to have clear, formal writing that briefly expresses your intent to resign.

 Proofread